Code-Institute-Submissions/Milestone-Project-72/README.md

 4. Below the picture of the photographer should be the write-up of the photographer.

 #### Gallery Section

+ Test cases for Desktop view

 1. User must be able to see the images displayed in two columns.

+Test cases for Mobile view

+1. User must be able to see the images scaled down to fit the Mobile view

 #### Contact Section
+Test cases for Desktop view

 1. User should be able to see the address of the company and contact form placed adjacently.
+2. Try to submit the empty form and verify that an error message about the required fields (First Name, Last Name, Email) appears
+3. Try to submit the form with an invalid email address and verify that a relevant error message appears.

+Test cases for Mobile view
+1. User shoould be able to see the address of the company and contact form placed one below the other.
 2. Try to submit the empty form and verify that an error message about the required fields (First Name, Last Name, Email) appears
 3. Try to submit the form with an invalid email address and verify that a relevant error message appears.